Have you heard about escape rooms or escape games?

 Fort Boyard light?

 Remember watching teams in Fort Boyard TV series?
-Moving from quest to quest while clock is mercilessly counting down the time?
-Connecting cue after cue until resolution of final quest?
+Moving from quest to quest while the clock is mercilessly counting down the time?
+Connecting cue after cue until resolution of the final quest?

 Genius not required

 Some people are worried quests could be too difficult or not enjoyable for them.
 This is why better escape rooms are created by teams of psychologists and game masters to make sure quests flow well and everybody enjoys it.
 There are various quests ranging from finding something, or using something, through team cooperation and communication, to even creating something or doing a chemical experiment.